-"Darius, are you trying to get yourself in trouble?" she hisses at me.
+"Anders, are you trying to get yourself in trouble?" she hisses at me.

 "He's going to kill Gale!"
 I hiss back.

 "I don't like it anymore than you, and I'm trying to figure something out.
-But just telling Romulus Thread that he's wrong won't stop anything."
+But just telling Romulus Thread he's wrong won't stop anything."

 Before I can stop myself, I yell out, "Stop, you're killing him!" and lunge forward to grab Thread's wrist.

 I'm not even able to make contact as he whips around to issue a rapid strike to my temple.

 Blotches cloud my vision and a searing pain floods my skull as I crumple to the ground.
 I try to get back up, but a foot planted on my back forces me back to the pavement.
 Through the haze and ebbing consciousness, I can hear Thread as if from far away:

 "The corruption runs deeper than I thought," he mutters before bellowing to the crowd, "Any more examples that need to be made?"

 Then darkness takes me.

 A/N: The title, story description, and preface should give a good idea of what to expect.
 But just in case I wasn't clear enough, this is a detailed story about Avoxes.
 So if you find the subject of torture, abuse, and removal of body parts distressing, it's probably not a good idea to proceed.
 Just strong forewarning.